 Snapshotting your CloudStor-connected instance

-Cloudstor-setup will store on your behalf in a privileged user account on your VM.
-If you snapshot your VM with cloudstor configured by cloudstor-setup, this password will become part of the snapshot.
-If you subsequently share the snapshot with another user, you are also sharing the password, and this other user will have access to your data.
+If you snapshot your VM while a CloudStor mount is configured by cloudstor-setup, the credentials will become part of the snapshot.
+If you subsequently share the snapshot with another user, you are also sharing the credentials, and this other user will have access to your CloudStor data.

 General Nectar Security info